MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-user-enrollment.md

 4. On the **Settings** page, select **User enrollment**.
 All users assigned this profile will enroll via user enrollment.

-  Alternatively, you can select **Determine based on user choice**, which lets all users assigned this profile pick the enrollment type.
+  Alternatively, you can select **Determine based on user choice**, which lets assigned users select the enrollment type.
 If you select this option, users will be presented with these options during enrollment:

    * **I own this device**: The user will need to select whether they want to secure the entire device or only secure work-related apps and data.
    * **(Company) owns this device**: The device will be enrolled via Device Enrollment.